edespino/cloudberry-site/docs/sys-admin/recommended-maintenance-monitoring-tasks.md

         <p>Severity: IMPORTANT</p>
       </td>
       <td>
-        With no users on the system, run the Cloudberry Database <code>gpcheckcat</code> utility in each database:
+        With no users on the system, run the Apache Cloudberry <code>gpcheckcat</code> utility in each database:
         <pre><code>gpcheckcat -R pgclass -p [target_port]</code></pre>
       </td>
       <td>Run the repair scripts for any issues identified.</td>